Roy-zZZ08/Roy-zZZ08.github.io/content/publication/ying-glyphcreator-2022/index.md

   the parsing model through a quantitative experiment, demonstrate the use of GlyphCreator through two use scenarios, and validate its effectiveness through user interviews.

+summary: GlyphCreator is an interactive tool that uses deep learning to generate and customize circular glyphs from data and sample glyphs, simplifying the design process.

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image: